Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (1) to take all actions necessary and appropriate to implement the provisions of this chapter;

-• (2) to approve or reject any and all rules, regulations, and guidelines formulated by the director to carry out the provisions of this chapter and to approve or reject the amendment or rescission of any such rules, regulations, or guidelines, provided that, except when an emergency exists, the TERO Commission shall provide the public an opportunity to comment at a meeting of the TERO Commission before approving any such rules, regulations, or guidelines or amendments or recessions thereof;
+• (3) to approve or reject any and all regulations formulated by the Director to carry out the provisions of this chapter and to approve or reject the amendment or rescission of any such regulations, provided that, except when an emergency exists, the TERO Commission shall provide the public an opportunity to comment at a meeting of the TERO Commission before approving any such regulations or amendments or rescissions thereof;

-• (3) to conduct hearings in accordance with such rules of practice and procedure as may be adopted by the TERO Commission after providing the public an opportunity to comment on them at a meeting of the TERO Commission;
+• (5) to conduct hearings in accordance with such rules of practice and procedure as may be adopted by the TERO Commission after providing the public an opportunity to comment at a meeting of the TERO Commission;

-• (4) to order any relief or sanctions authorized by this chapter, and to petition the Mille Lacs Band Court of Central Jurisdiction for such orders to enforce the decisions of the TERO Commission and any sanctions imposed by the TERO Commission, if necessary;
+• (6) to order any relief or sanctions authorized by this chapter, and to petition the Band's Court of Central Jurisdiction for such orders to enforce the decisions of the TERO Commission and any sanctions imposed by the TERO Commission, if necessary;

-• (5) to make recommendations to the Band Assembly on amendments to this chapter;
+• (7) to make recommendations to the Band Assembly regarding amendments to this chapter;

-• (6) to establish a system for certifying firms as Indian Owned Businesses or Mille Lacs Band Owned businesses;
+• (8) to establish a system for certifying firms as Anishinaabe or Indigenous-owned Businesses or Band-owned businesses;

-• (7) to maintain a list of Certified Businesses;
+• (9) to maintain a list of certified businesses;

-• (8) to assist Band Members in obtaining certification;
+• (10) to assist enrolled Band members in obtaining certification;

-• (9) to coordinate training and mentorship programs for Band Members and Indians;
+• (11) to ensure the TERO Director is coordinating training and mentorship programs for enrolled Band members and Anishinaabe or Indigenous people;

-• (10) to monitor all contracting activities on Band Lands in consultation with the elected officials;
+• (12) to monitor all contracting activities on Band lands in consultation with the elected officials;

-• (11) to inform the Band Government, Band Entities, Employers, and Contractors and assist in presentations to the public on the requirements of this chapter with respect to Indian employment and contact preference requirements;
+• (13) to inform the Band government, Band entities, employers, and contractors and assist in presentations to the public on the requirements of this chapter with respect to Anishinaabe or Indigenous employment and contact preference and priority requirements;

-• (12) to oversee the Certified Businesses receiving invitations to bid on contracts;
+• (14) to oversee the certified businesses receiving invitations to bid on contracts;

-• (13) to establish a Band labor surplus pool and refer Band Members and other Indians to an Employer or Contractor for employment considerations;
+• (15) to ensure the TERO director establishes, oversees, and regularly updates a comprehensive Band labor surplus pool and refers enrolled Band members and other Anishinaabe or Indigenous people to an employer or contractor for employment considerations;

-• (15) to develop and maintain an audit and reporting system which measures the effectiveness of the Indian Preference Policy in meeting its goals and objectives;
+• (17) to develop and maintain an audit and reporting system which measures the effectiveness of the preference and priority policy in this chapter in meeting its employment preference and priority goals and objectives;

-• (18) to enforce any employment and procurement laws, policies, and procedures in accordance with this chapter.
+• (20) to enforce any employment and procurement laws and regulations in accordance with this chapter.

 • (b) Compensation.
-Commission members may receive a stipend for their services at a rate established by the Band Assembly.
-Commissioners shall be reimbursed for actual expenses incurred on Commission business, including necessary travel expenses in a manner consistent with applicable Band policies and procedures.
+Commission Members may receive a stipend for attendance at regular and special meetings in the amount of $400.00 per meeting, but payment of such stipend shall be limited to two (2) meetings per month.
+Commission Members shall be reimbursed for actual expenses incurred on Commission business, including necessary travel expenses, in a manner consistent with applicable Band policies and procedures.
+Compensation for the attendance of trainings and conferences shall be considred a separate meeting for each day.

 Historical and Statutory Notes